 In fact, the best brews keep revealing different flavor illusions.
 Some aberrations in brewing quality could augment flavor factors, but not necessarily the true essence of a beer or ale.
 Each brewers batch is made separately so ingredients are always going to differ by even the smallest percentage.
 But the best way to experience the best brews is on tap, since pasteurization and processing sometimes dwindle the adjuncts, complexities, and dimensions of bottled beers.

-But wait, while I was compiling micro-macro brews, I decided to visit many stateside brewpubs, which sell their own unique ‘home brews’ on-site or in 1-gallon growlers-to-go.
+But wait, while I was compiling micro-macro brews, I decided to visit many stateside brewpubs, which sell their own unique ‘home brews’ on-site or in 1-gallon growlers-to-go (and by 2020, improved cans).
 In my BEER INDEX (a thoughtfully scatterbrained travelogue), many brewpub offerings could be found.
 Though not yet a comprehensive listing, it will definitely help vacationing readers sort through the (sometimes) over-saturated marketplace.

 WE APOLOGIZE FOR ANY DISCREPANCIES.

-So it’s with great pleasure we present this guide to everyone looking to expand his or her horizon.
-As serious beer ‘enthusiasts,’ we’re convinced as of this date we’ve covered 90% or more of the semipopular and popular beers and ales currently available at any quality liquor store or grocery store at any given time in America (sans horrid processed ‘lite’ beers which deserve to perish immediately).
+So it’s with great pleasure I present this guide to everyone looking to expand his or her horizon.
+As a serious beer ‘enthusiast,’ I’m convinced as of 2010 I’d covered 90% or more of the semipopular and popular beers and ales currently available at any quality liquor store or grocery store at any given time in America (sans horrid processed ‘lite’ beers which deserve to perish immediately).
 And that’s an understatement!

 As this guide was getting underway in ’97, it became more difficult to find new brews to review, even though we had access to the finest distributors in the New York metropolitan area.
 However, by 2005, that problem was forever solved as the proliferation of brewery’s exploded exponentially.

-Initially, we decided the only way for us to be fair was to not visit microbreweries, which then tended to make reviewers feel obligated or emotionally involved.
-Besides, over the course of eight years we re-tried many brews, sometimes doubting our own initial assumptions.
-We also felt wiser spending money buying new beers rather than putting cash towards attending conventions since most had little to offer for the price involved (though who could resist Ale Street News’ Tavern on the Green beer tasting-dinner shindig in 2000).
+Initially, I decided the only way to be fair was to not visit microbreweries, which then tended to make reviewers feel obligated or emotionally involved – and didn’t, at the time, allow on-site drinking.
+At the start, I felt wiser spending money buying new beers rather than putting cash towards attending conventions since most had little to offer for the price involved (though who could resist Ale Street News’ Tavern on the Green beer tasting-dinner shindig in 2000).